Last updated on November 7th, 2023 at 09:59 am

 However, the iconic Parthenon structure that’s world-famous today was constructed around 500 BC by the politician Pericles during Athen’s historical golden age.

-Since then, the Acropolis has been the host of various religious sites to Greek gods, the Virgin Mary, and even a mosque.
+Since then, the Acropolis has been the host of various religious sites Greek gods, the Virgin Mary, and even a mosque.

 Despite being badly damaged in a war between Venice and the Ottoman Empire in 1687, the site is remarkably well preserved, and decades of restoration efforts still continue today.